Wayne State Warriors: Varsity sports

 The Wayne State University Athletic Department sponsors the following sports:

 Baseball

 Wayne State has had 7 Major League Baseball Draft selections since the draft began in 1965.

 Fencing

 Fencing for Wayne State, future two-time Olympican Byron Krieger was Wayne State's first Intercollegiate Fencing Association/NCAA champion in foil in 1942.
 Future three-time Olympian Allan Kwartler also fenced at Wayne State.

 Football

-Wayne State football competes with the other sports in the GLIAC, the program also competed in the PAC from 1955–1967 and in the Midwest Intercollegiate Football Conference from 1990–1998.
+Wayne State football competes with the other sports in the GLIAC, the program also competed in the PAC from 1955 to 1967 and in the Midwest Intercollegiate Football Conference from 1990 to 1998.
 Wayne State has won three conference championships, one in the GLIAC and two PAC championships.
 The Warriors played in the Division II National Championship game in 2011, losing to the Pittsburg State Gorillas, 35-21.

 Notable NFL alumni include: Vic Zucco, Richard Byas, Jr., Paul Butcher, Sr., Tom Beer, and Joique Bell.

 Ice hockey

 Wayne State previously competed in men's and women's NCAA Division I ice hockey as a member of College Hockey America (CHA).
 The university dropped their men's program at the end of the 2007–08 season, followed in 2011 by ending the women's hockey program.